microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationclass-list-assignments.md

 doc_type: apiPageType
 ---

-# List class specific user assignments
+# List class assignments

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Retrieve a list of assignment objects.
-A teacher or an application executing with application permissions is allowed to see all assignment objects for the class.
+A teacher or an application executing with application permissions can see all assignment objects for the class.
 Students can only see assignments that are assigned to them.

 ## Permissions